 Well, in a nutshell, the country’s leader and army decided to declare war on his own people, so the country’s army is shelling and bombing every civilian target there is.
 During this, families have lost their homes, or left for safety to neighbouring countries.
 Many decided to take a leap of faith and migrate further looking for safety.
-The numbers of refugees are now in the millions so now the Syrian problem is a worldwide problem and not just a regional one.
+The numbers of refugees are now in the millions, so now the Syrian problem is a worldwide problem and not just a regional one.

-How about culture differences and diet restrictions, it’s going to be a nightmare?
+What about culture differences and diet restrictions?

-Humanity is universal; Stick to this faith and you will be fine.
-The smile is an international language, it speaks louder than any words.
+Humanity is universal.
+Stick to this faith and you will be fine.
+The smile is an international language — it speaks louder than any words.

 Here are a few tips that can help bridge the culture gap:

 Halal Diet: No alcohol, meaning no alcohol, including cooking sauces and to any product that has alcohol as part of its manufacturing process.
 EXCLUDING MEDICINE.
-If in doubt always go vegetarian where possible, the kids will not mind, in fact they will love you for including them at meal times.
+If in doubt, always go vegetarian where possible, the kids will not mind, in fact they will love you for including them at meal times.

-No pork, No Ham, No Bacon.
+No pork, no ham, no bacon.
 This also extends to any product made from pig such as pork gelatine sweets.
 If you wish to educate yourself further on Halal diet you can do so, but sticking to these basic roles would be a great help.

-Dogs and pets are fine, but if you notice that your child is praying it would help them to keep the dog out of the their room as they would need to keep that space a pet free zone.
+Dogs and pets are fine, but if you notice that your child is praying, it would help them to keep the dog out of the their room, as they would need to keep that space a pet free zone.

 Where can I get more help?

-Check your local mosque, there is likely to be one you didn’t know about nearby.
-If not there are plenty of communities and literature online that can help.
+Check your local mosque.
+There is likely to be one you didn’t know about nearby.
+If not, there are plenty of communities and literature online that can help.
 The council would be also be a good starting point.
-Any questions please don’t hesitate to ask and thank you once more for the job you are doing :).
+Any questions, please don’t hesitate to ask and thank you once more for the job you are doing :).

 You are amazing as they keep telling you, you really are.